iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

-The <em>catch</em> method can be used to define a handler function at the end of a promise chain, which is called once any promise in the chain throws an error and the promise becomes <i>rejected</i>.
+The `catch` method can be used to define a handler function at the end of a promise chain, which is called once any promise in the chain throws an error and the promise becomes *rejected*.

 ```js
 axios